 The Cellars

-Château du Retout's cellars were rebuilt and concrete tanks installed in the 1960s.
-In 1973, a new vat room was constructed equipped with stainless- steel vats.
-In 2020 this cellar will have been entirely refitted with new stainless-steel vats used solely for the vinification while the 1960 cellar will only be used for storage.
+In the 1960s, Château du Retout's cellars were equipped with concrete tanks.
+In 1973, a new cellar was built with stainless-steel vats.
+In 2020, this cellar was entirely renovated: new stainless-steel vats are now exclusively dedicated to vinification, and the 1960 cellar is used for wine storage.

 The